eReuse/RdeviceScore/README.md

 ![image](./img/input_process_output.png)

-## Introduction
+## Introduction & application

-Device owners nowadays decide if and when a digital device be comes ewaste, or is still usable for reuse.
-In a device as a commons model, where devices are collectively owned and managed, we propose to restrict this individual choice in favour of collective choice.
-This is achieved through external and internal organisational and governance instruments for a commons-based cooperative platform, that has developed over the last three years handing more than 700 computers.
-As part of that governance, we present the Circular Prod- uct License, where the ownership of a device is not linked to the first individual user, but resides in a community or organisation responsible for safeguarding its reuse, ensuring that a pool of de- vices, as a commons, will maximise its lifetime through multiple reuse cycles.
-Each device will only be recycled when the demand and reuse potential for it has been exhausted.
-Another is an algorithm to estimate the use value of the devices, such as laptops and desktops.
-The algorithm computes the value of use of the device.
-When this value is too low or has no demand, the community in custody obtains the recycling permission, or otherwise another cycle of reuse begins.
+Device owners nowadays decide if and when a digital device be comes ewaste, or is still usable for reuse but they do not have objective data to make this decision.
+This algorithm computes the value of use of the device.
+This algorithm together with the [RdevicePrice](https://github.com/eReuse/Rdeviceprice) allows to estimate a change price for devices.
+Entities and platforms applying Electronic Reuse Circular License use this algorithm to audit the application of the waste hierarchy.
+Prevention of waste generation can be avoided if we only recyle when the value of use is too low or has no demand, if it happens the owner or the community in custody obtains the recycling permission, or otherwise another cycle of reuse begins.
+This open source algoritm, as part of the eReuse.org platform (or used standalone), bring auditability on waste hierachy application, optimization and transparency in pricing.
-These open source tools, as part of the eReuse.org platform bring automation, cost reduction, traceability and auditability in all the steps in the lifetime of any device included in the commons, across manufacturing, use, reuse, repair, refurbishment and final recycling.

 ## Algorithm